Colorado Springs, Colorado: Annual cultural events

 Colorado Springs is home to the annual Colorado Springs Labor Day Lift Off, a hot air balloon festival that takes place over Labor Day weekend at the city's Memorial Park.

 Other annual events include: a comic book convention and science fiction convention called GalaxyFest in February, a pride parade called PrideFest in July, the Greek Festival, the Pikes Peak Ascent and Marathon, and the Steers & Beers Whiskey and Beer Festival in August, and the Emma Crawford Coffin Races and Festival in nearby Manitou Springs and Arts Month in October.

 The Colorado Springs Festival of Lights Parade is held the first Saturday in December.
 The parade is held on Tejon Street in Downtown Colorado Springs.

 Breweries

-In 2017, Colorado had the third-most craft breweries at 348.
+In 2017, Colorado had the third-most craft breweries at 348 in the United States.
 Breweries and microbreweries have become popular in Colorado Springs, which hosts over 30 of them.

 Religious institutions

 St. Mary's Cathedral is the seat of the Roman Catholic Diocese of Colorado Springs.

 Although houses of worship of almost every major world religion are within the city, Colorado Springs has in particular attracted a large influx of Evangelical Christians and Christian organizations in recent years.
 At one time Colorado Springs was the national headquarters for 81 different religious organizations, earning the city the tongue-in-cheek nicknames "the Evangelical Vatican" and "The Christian Mecca".

 Religious groups with regional or international headquarters in Colorado Springs include: